Foods to Eat During Periods

-Do you struggle to handle periods pain while taking care of your toddler?
+Do you struggle to handle menstrual aches and pain while taking care of your toddler?
 Here is a list of 10 foods which can reduce your discomfort during that time of the month.

 By Monali Bordoloi • 10 min read

-Neeta always had painful periods with abdominal pain, backache, cramps and mood swings.
-Now, with a one-and-a-half-year-old son, she finds it even more difficult to manage menstrual pain along with his demands.
+Neeta always had a painful menstrual cycle with abdominal pain, backache, cramps and mood swings.
+Now, with a one-and-a-half-year-old son, she finds it even more difficult to manage menstrual cramps along with the little one's demands.
 The toddler’s tantrums irritate her even more during that time of the month and she often snaps at her son.
 Since she is breastfeeding her son, she hesitates to take painkillers.
 Wouldn't it be nice if we knew the foods to eat during periods to reduce our menstrual cramps?
 Ofcourse.

 Many women with small kids can identify with Neeta.
-With families becoming nuclear, the mother alone takes care of the child even if she is in pain and often feels overwhelmed.
-Usual remedies for menstrual or periods pain like applying heat pad on the abdomen, mild exercises, resting on the bed might not work for all.
-However, the good news is that you can reduce your periods pain by eating certain kind of foods.
+With families becoming nuclear, the mother alone takes care of the child, even if she is in severe discomfort and often feels overwhelmed because of it.
+Usual remedies for menstrual cramps like applying heat pad on the abdomen, mild exercises, resting on the bed might not work for all.
+However, the good news is that you can reduce your menstrual cramps by eating certain kind of foods.
 We bring you 10 superfoods that provide relief by keeping menstrual pain under control.

-Niyati P Likhite, dietician, Fortis Hospital, Kalyan, says, “Food definitely plays an important role in managing periods pain.
-Eating the right kind of food will give you an edge to deal with periods pain better.
+Niyati P Likhite, dietician, says, “Food definitely plays an important role in managing menstrual cramps.
+Eating the right kind of food will give you an edge to deal with this discomfort better.
 Include lots of vitamin-rich, protein-rich, iron-rich food in your diet.
 Magnesium and healthy fats should also be there in your food.”

-Do you know that when you get cranky due to periods pain, your cravings for unhealthy food increases?
-So, to stay on the course of healthy eating and to ease your aches and pains during that time of the month, try eating these foods in and around and during the days you are bleeding.
-These will keep your periods pain under control.
+Do you know that when you get cranky due to menstrual cramps, your cravings for unhealthy food increases?
+So, to stay on the course of healthy eating and to ease your aches and pains during that time of the month, try eating these foods during the days you are bleeding.
+These will keep your menstrual cramps under control.